jos47tl/student-webdev-labs/reflection.md

 This exercise was a useful demonstration of chaining in jQuery.
 I originally rewrote the code to just use the jQuery method of selecting elements with $.
 But when I started watching the example videos I immediately realized that I was writing more lines than I needed to.
 I was declaring variables with "let" but with chaining I reduced it all down to a few lines.
 The lectures and slides explained it but I needed to get some practice in to fully understand how helpful chaining is.

 ### Fetch

+The previous DOM exercise was good practice for this exercise because it helped me familiarize myself with the jQuery syntax.
+I was able to recreate most of the JavaScript code without referring to the video.
+The jQuery .css method for adding CSS styling was a little unfamiliar to me so I watched the video and looked at the slides for a little help.
+Overall, these two exercises were good for getting practice with using jQuery to speed up JavaScript development.
+I would say that after doing both that I am comfortable with writing jQuery for the JavaScript topics that were covered in class.